 These are indeed lightweight shoes.
 But when hiking in the Texas heat I noticed the ventilation pretty quickly as well.
 The front and top of the shoe are where I felt the breeze which was a really nice feature.

 As I hiked in them more on dry trails I did wish I had a bit more cushion in this shoe.

 It started to feel a bit flat for the rocky terrains I frequent.
 The lugs are sizable, but the cushion between ground and foot left a bit to be desired.

-Then something else started to happen, and this may be just me being nit pick now, but the shoe laces kept coming undone. – yes I know I could just double tie, but I don’t always like to have my laces that tight.
+Then something else started to happen, and this may be just me being nit-picky now, but the shoelaces kept coming undone. – yes I know I could just double tie, but I don’t always like to have my laces that tight.
 So again.
-Bit of a nit pick.
-There were a few times when I had to stop my hike to re tie my laces multiple times.
+Bit of a nit-pick.
+There were a few times when I had to stop my hike to re-tie my laces multiple times.
 I think that for hiking and water sports more grippy laces would be ideal.

 Ready for Water

 When I utilized them for water the first time it was probably not the best condition.
 I was walking over exposed river rocks that had a bit of algae on them.
 These soles are grippy, but don’t let your guard down.
 Slippery rocks are gonna be slippery wearing even some of the top rubber soles.

 It wasn’t until I start wading in the water while fishing that these really came into their own.
 There are sections of the San Marcos river that are low enough to just walk around in and do some fishing.
 These let plenty of water out, and my feet felt really secure walking along the river bed.